Fiflakos/Furhat-Robot-uni.lu/README.md

     - On the left sidebar of the web interface, click on the **Skills** section.

 2. **Upload the Skill File**:
-    - In the Skills section, click on the option to upload a new skill.
+    - In the Skills section, you can easily upload a new skill.
-    - Select the latest `.skill` file you have (e.g., `SkillWizard-0.143.1.skill`) from your local directory.
+    - Select the latest `.skill` file you have (e.g., `Parsa_V3.0.skill`) from your local directory.
+    - You can not run the skill form IDE so convert your code to .skill.
 3. **Execute the Skill**:
     - Once uploaded, you can start the skill directly from the web interface.